Angela Burdett-Coutts, 1st Baroness Burdett-Coutts: Death

 Lady Burdett-Coutts died of acute bronchitis at her home on Stratton Street, Piccadilly.
 By the time of her death she had given more than £3 million to good causes.
 Nearly 30,000 people filed past her coffin before she was buried on 5 January 1907 near the West Door in the nave of Westminster Abbey.
 She left no issue and the barony became extinct on her death.
 Preparations had been made to inter her ashes, but on the day of her funeral, Westminster Abbey unexpectedly received her uncremated body and was forced to bury her standing up.

 A portrait of her is included in the mural of heroic women by Walter P. Starmer unveiled in 1921 in the church of St Jude-on-the-Hill in Hampstead Garden Suburb, London.

 Legacy

 Charles Dickens dedicated his novel Martin Chuzzlewit to her and she had many royal and eminent friends.
 The book Flashman's Lady by George MacDonald Fraser makes reference to her (fictional) love for James Brooke (The White Rajah), and his rejection of her due to his physical affliction.
 She also puts a lecherous Flashman firmly in his place by dislocating his thumb.
 Angela Burdett-Coutts also features in Terry Pratchett's novel Dodger; in an afterword, he states that part of his reason for writing the book was to bring Burdett-Coutts to the attention of modern readers.
 George Meredith wrote a poem, 'Angela Burdett-Coutts', in her memory.
-Angela Burdett-Coutts is also a main character in the novel 'The Household' by Stacey Halls, published in 2024, which focuses on life at Urania Cottage and explores Burdett-Coutts' experience of being stalked by Richard Dunn for over a decade.
+Angela Burdett-Coutts is also a main character in the novel 'The Household' by Stacey Halls, published in 2024,about life at Urania Cottage and explores Burdett-Coutts' experience of being stalked by Richard Dunn for over a decade.